alem0lars/configs-old/README.md

   We want our configurations to be available with `Fizzy`!

-  If you're interested in this option, check out the [`fizzy` branch](https://github.com/alem0lars/configs/tree/fizzy)
+  If you're interested in this option, check out the [`fizzy` branch](https://github.com/alem0lars/configs/tree/fizzy).

 2. **`Nix`**:

   `Nix`-based configurations.
 These should be functionally similar to `Fizzy` ones but using `Nix` instead of `Fizzy`.

+  If you're interested in this option, check out the [`nix` branch](https://github.com/alem0lars/configs/tree/nix).

 3. **Plain**: